-The home was managed by a superintendent/s.
+The home was managed by a superintendent/s, in most cases a married couple.

 ii.
 What were the names and qualifications of the persons in charge of the establishment?
 Please include the dates for when each of the persons was in charge.